 - You have any signs of a lidocaine overdose, such as:

-- Numbness or tingling around or inside your mouth that doesn’t get better.
+- Numbness or tingling around or in your mouth that doesn’t get better